MP Estate Planning UK

 Annual Gift Allowance Explained

 It’s essential to utilise this allowance effectively.
 You can carry forward any unused portion of the annual exemption to the following tax year, but only for one year.
 For instance, if you didn’t use your £3,000 allowance in the previous tax year, you could gift up to £6,000 in the current year.
+A married couple can each use their own allowance, meaning up to £12,000 could be gifted in a single year if both carry forward unused allowances.

-Potential Exempt Gifts and Their Benefits
+Potentially Exempt Transfers and Their Benefits

 By making informed decisions about gifts and exemptions, you can ensure that your estate planning is both effective and tax-efficient.
 We recommend reviewing your gifting strategy annually to maximise the benefits and minimise any potential tax liabilities.